asa-nerd/Creative-Programming-Winter/README.md

-# Creative Programming P5
+# Creative Programming Winter Semester
-Repository for the course ›creative programming‹ at the University of Art and Design Linz
+Code and Examples for my lecture ›Creative Programming‹ at the University of Art and Design Linz.